 The Risk Management function operates as part of the overall Risk function, which includes the Actuarial and Compliance functions as well as Risk Management.
-The CRO has direct management accountability for the Risk Management function, the Compliance function, and the Actuarial function (also known as the Risk Actuarial function).
+The CRO has direct management accountability for the Risk Management function and the Compliance function, whilst the Chief Risk Actuary (CRA) has direct responsibility for the Actuarial function (also known as the Risk Actuarial function).
 Appointment and removal of the CRO is a matter reserved for the Board, on the recommendation of the Risk Committee, which ensures the independence of the Risk Management function.
 The CRO reports to the Risk Committee and the Group CRO.